tweag/chainsail-resources/examples/soft-kmeans/README.md

 ## Model
-The model used to fit those clusters is a gaussian mixture (inspired from the [Stan example of soft k-means](https://mc-stan.org/docs/2_21/stan-users-guide/soft-k-means.html)).
+The model used to fit these data is a Gaussian mixture, inspired by the [Stan example of soft k-means](https://mc-stan.org/docs/2_21/stan-users-guide/soft-k-means.html).
+We don't discuss the model in detail in this example, but additional precision can be found in the excellent Stan documentation.
-It is defined in the file `probability.py`.
+The Chainsail-ready Gaussian mixture implementation of this model is defined in the file [`probability.py`](./probability.py).
+While the code in `probability.py` is general, for this example, we chose the following parameters:

 - **Number of mixture components:** Just like in regular "hard" k-means, the users defines the number of clusters to find a priori.
 There are two clusters to find in this case, so the mixture model was defined with 2 components.
 - **Components weights:** Since the clusters do not contain the same number of points, we set the weights of the mixture components to `w1 = 0.4` and `w2 = 0.6` (which fits the proportion of data points in each cluster).
 - **Parameters to fit:** To keep things simple, only the means of the components were set a variable parameters.
 The standard deviations were fixed at `sigma = 1` (which fits the data generation model), and components weights were also kept fixed.
-- **Prior parameters:** The prior parameters for both components of the gaussian mixture were arbitrarily set at mean `mu=0` and standard deviation `sigma = 5`.
+- **Prior parameters:** The prior parameters for both components of the gaussian mixture were arbitrarily set at mean `mu = 0` and standard deviation `sigma = 5`.

-The log-posterior distribution is visualized below:
+The posterior distribution is visualized below:

 <img alt="posterior" src="./images/posterior_1D.png" height="400"/>